shaneajeffery/udacity-go-crm-backend/README.md

 ### External Packages Used

-- air: Needed for live reloading.
+- `air`: Needed for live reloading.
-- pgx: Needed for interfacing with postgres.
+- `pgx`: Needed for interfacing with postgres.
-- godotenv: Needed for .env file import.
+- `godotenv`: Needed for .env file import.

 I would definitely reach for a HTTP library to make building out of these REST API pieces easier and more concise.
 I would look at Gin or Chi mainly.